Code-Institute-Submissions/eHand/README.md

 ---

 # Tech

+The following list of technologies were used in the development of eHand.

 *   [Django](https://www.djangoproject.com/) - Django is a high-level Python Web framework that encourages rapid development and clean, pragmatic design.
 *   [Python3](https://www.python.org/) - Python is an interpreted, high-level and general-purpose programming language.
 Python 3 was used as the core language in this project.